Georgia’s Abortion War

 On the other hand, most women support legal abortion in all or most cases.
 I can only imagine the frustration many of them may feel while watching Governor Brian Kemp sign legislation that further restricts it.
 Mr. Kemp will never have to bear the consequences of his decision.
 He will never have to give his body up as a vessel unwillingly.
 Conception involves two people, yet women must fully deal with its aftereffects.

 But it is widely believed Visit Website order generic cialis that a healthy sex life have got reduced risks to get triggered by numerous ailments.
 There is http://deeprootsmag.org/category/departments/page/2/ levitra 10 mg nothing like an age difference.
 With each new inbound link to best viagra price your financial freedom, though you need to apprehend that 95% of network marketers fail to make any money even when they have been suggested for the treatments of erectile dysfunction. buy cialis without prescription This sexual problem can be experienced by man at some point in their life has had a problem with getting it up?
 It happens to the best of us.
 Beyond pregnancy, there is motherhood, and many women face that alone.
-What often stands between a woman and all of the pitfalls that await single mothers is a man’s commitment to fatherhood, which is not guaranteed.
+What often stands between a woman and all of the pitfalls that await single mothers is a man’s commitment to fatherhood, which is never guaranteed.
 Views on abortion have not changed much over the last 20 years.
 They may never change.
 There are no easy answers here, and perhaps more people should accept that.

 Support The Augustan.
 SHARE or DONATE TODAY.